smaccm/smaccm/fm-workbench/resolute/org.osate.resolute.help/src/reference/reference.md

 Get a model element trace on the Console View.
 You enable and disable console logging through a command in the context menu of the Assurance Case View of Resolute.
 Once enabled the built-in function **debug** will write to the console when executed.

 The built-in function **debug** takes one or more parameters and writes them out.
-It can handle any Resolute base tpye, lists and sets, as well as AADL model elements.
+It can handle any Resolute base type, lists and sets, as well as AADL model elements.

 ~~~ {.resolute caption="Model Element Trace in the Assurance View"}
   	let conns : {connection} = connections;